jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Internet Age was here.

 Think of that when you browse the web.
 The internet was created to survive a nuclear holocaust.
-Realize how powerful it must be, and therefore realize how powerful you are.
+Realize how powerful it must be, and therefore realize how powerful you are when using it.

 The internet is your New World.
 A place of eternal equality because no one can control you.
 No professor, executive, president, or king can shut you down.
 BitTorrents, Netflix, and Wikipedia all beat Darth Blockbuster just because you used them.

 You never even have to talk to Darth Blockbuster to win.
 Just do what's best for you and your family.
 That's how new online technologies will keep winning in the war to establish the Internet Age.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20-megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.

 You are a unique lifeform on Earth.

 For all we know, you're the most advanced lifeform ever to exist.